Seven awards for Irish Times journalists at Newsbrands Ireland ceremony

 He said her work helped to explain a story largely “left in suspension for three decades”.

-Fintan O’Toole was named columnist (broadsheet) of the year for the second year in a row.
+Fintan O’Toole was named broadsheet columnist of the year for the second year in a row.
+His winning entry featured columns on abortion and US president Donald Trump.

+Conor Lally won the broadsheet features award.
+His entry contained features on the Kinahan-Hutch feud; the killing of Garda Tony Golden and drug dealing by rickshaw in Dublin.

 Mr Crowley called on the Government to support measures to ensure the journalism industry survives including VAT reductions, reforming libel laws and a designated Minister for Media, which he said “are no different to supports which are readily available in other EU countries”.